Chronic Skin Disorder

 The main symptom consists of painful, red bumps that occur repeatedly over time.
 Sometimes the areas itch or have an odor.

 There are three stages of this skin disorder:

 - Stage 1 includes blackheads and bumps with little scarring

 - Stage 2 includes multiple bumps with a few tunnels and scarring

 - Stage 3 includes multiple bumps and tunnels covering sections of the body, with more extensive tunnels and scarring

 Diagnosis of hidradenitis suppurativa can usually be made based on your information about the breakouts and your clinician’s observation of the affected areas.

-There is currently no cure for hidradenitis suppurativa.
+There is currently no cure.
 However, treatment can often decrease your symptoms and reduce the condition’s impact on your life.